AtelierNum/AtelierNum.github.io-V1/README.md

 ## To publish a new build

 ```
-bash build.sh "my commit message"
+bash build.sh
 ```

-this will build the projects running 'getContent.js' from /App/src/assets, 'npm run build' from /App and create a commit to the master branch using [git subtree](https://github.com/git/git/blob/master/contrib/subtree/git-subtree.txt).
+this will build the projects running 'getContent.js' from public/data/lists/, 'npm run build' from /App and create a commit to the master branch using [git subtree](https://github.com/git/git/blob/master/contrib/subtree/git-subtree.txt).

 afterwads you can synch with the repo whith whatever method you see fit.